 Here, though, are the advantages:

 They're better for smaller people: Top-loading backpacks are thinner than front-loading ones, which makes them much easier to handle if you're walking through crowds or trying to make your way down the aisle of an overcrowded bus.
-If you're a smaller person, you'll find their thinner width fits better to the shape of your backpack, making it much easier to carry.
-This was a huge advantage of my top-loading backpack and I must confess I miss having a pack that was so slimline.
+If you're a smaller person, you'll find their thinner width fits better to the shape of your back, making it much easier to carry.
+This is a huge advantage of a top-loading backpack.

 They offer better support: Top-loading backpacks are typically made for long-distance hiking, which means they're built to take the weight off your back and onto your hips.
-They're more comfortable for walking long distances -- my one was so comfortable, I would often leave it on my back when taking a break from walking.
-I could happily carry it for hours without getting tired, and I can't say the same of my front-loading pack.
+They're more comfortable for walking long distances.
+Some are so comfortable, you may often leave it on your back when taking a break from walking.
+Some report happily carrying it for hours without getting tired.
 If you don't have much back strength and struggle to walk with a heavy load in your pack, a top-loading backpack will definitely be more manageable for you.

 They're lightweight: Because they're usually hiking backpacks, they're made to be as lightweight as possible, which makes carrying your bag even easier.
-Trust me: after half an hour spent wandering around in circles looking for your hostel, you'll be grateful your bag isn't any heavier.
-I couldn't believe how my top-loading backpack would always feel lighter on my back than it did when lifting it up.
+After half an hour spent wandering around in circles looking for your hostel, you'll be grateful your bag isn't any heavier.
+You just might find that your top-loading backpack will feel lighter on your back than it did when lifting it.

 It depends on what your priorities are, and the best way to figure that out is by checking out the backpacks in person and seeing which ones work best for you.

-There are definitely a few security issues that come with buying a top-loading backpack, though -- the top of my backpack was closed with a drawstring and clips, which couldn't be further secured with a padlock.
-If somebody decided to steal something out of my backpack it would have taken them all of about five seconds to get inside and pull some of my things out.
-Having said that, I travelled with the backpack for three years and didn't once had anything stolen from it.
+There are definitely a few security issues that come with buying a top-loading backpack, though —the top of the backpack is closed with a drawstring and clips, which couldn't be further secured with a padlock.
+If somebody decided to steal something it would have taken them all of about five seconds to get inside and pull some things out.

-When the frame of my top-loading backpack broke, I decided to splash out on a front-loading backpack instead.
-While I can't deny that being able to pack in 5 minutes instead of 55 is a huge bonus, I also can't deny I miss my old lightweight pack.
-Travel days are much harder with my larger, heavier backpack and I can't walk as far when wandering around trying to find my hostel.
-For me, though, the added security and ease of packing makes a front-loading backpack worth it.
-I can lock my backpack when I head out to explore and know my things are safe, and if I ever need to find something in my backpack, it takes twenty seconds rather than five minutes to locate it.
+With a front-loading backpack, the heavier of the two, travel days are much harder and you can't walk as far when wandering around trying to find a hostel.
+For many, though, the added security and ease of packing makes a front-loading backpack worth it.
+You can lock your backpack when heading out to explore and know your things are safe, and if you ever need to find something in your backpack, it takes twenty seconds rather than five minutes to locate it.